solversong/solversong.github.io/_pages/about.md

 <a href="https://www.instagram.com/is_motivation_ss0ng/" class="button button--large"><i class="fa-</i> Instagram</a>
 <br/>

-## Goal
+# Goal

+My life goal is to solve many problems in the Earth.
+To help humanity live long life span in our planet Earth!

-I am learning hard to fully control AI.
-AI is the technology that humanity must learn and control.
-It can solve many problems but also can be the greatest threat to humanity.
+I think AI can solve many problems but also can be the greatest threat to humanity.
+This is why I am learning hard to fully understand and control AI.